Writers are spoiled for choice when it comes to free writing software, tools, and free writing apps.

-Cut and pasting, saving, deletions, forgotten tabs and spaces and formatting changes or inconsistencies all up add to a lot that can go wrong.
+Cut and pasting, saving, deletions, forgotten tabs, and spaces, and formatting changes all up add to a lot that can go wrong.

 Because of all this code, there is the chance that the text might have issues when you use it online.
 It can be especially true if you use WordPress and also in publishing in ebooks.

-The quickest and easiest way to clean a document, big or small, is to copy all the text into a basic text editor such as Notepad or TextEdit and then convert everything to plain text.
+The quickest and easiest way to clean a document, big or small, is to copy all the text into a basic text editor such as Notepad or TextEdit.
+You can then convert everything to plain text.

 Then you can copy back the clean text into your blog editor or word processor for ebook formatting.